Max Planck Summer Internship Program

-For more information on all of our research groups, please visit research groups of the Max Planck Institute of Neurobiology and research groups of the Max Planck Institute of Biochemistry.
+For more information on these and other research labs, please visit research groups of the Max Planck Institute of Neurobiology (MPIN) and research groups of the Max Planck Institute of Biochemistry (MPIB).

 Highly motivated students in Biology, Chemistry, Computer Science, Math, Neuroscience, Physics, Psychology, and related fields can apply.

 This is a fully funded internship program.
 Successful applicants will benefit from the following: